panambY/Rossmann_Store_Sale/README.md

 - Bayesiana Search: Uses Bayes' theorem to define parameter values. <br>
 a) Advantage -> Faster than Grid Search and slower than Random Search. <br>
 b) Disadvantage -> A little hard the understanding.

+## Module 09 - Error Interpretation and Translation <br>

+The importance of understanding the model's performance is being able to know how much value your model will bring to your company.

+- Error Interpretation: <br>
+a) MAE -> Mean Absolute Error. <br>
+b) MAPE -> Mean Absolute Percentage Error.
+Shows the percentage of error for your model. <br>
+c) RMSE -> Root Mean Squared Error. <br>
+d) MPE -> Mean Percentage Error.
+Indicates whether your model is overfitting (negative value) or underfitting (positive value).

+- Error Translation: <br>
+a) Status Quo -> You measure the impact of your model in relation to the metric used by your company showing what it brought in value and what your model will bring.
+The goal is for your model to bring more value than the forecast metric currently used. <br>
+b) Business Performance -> How much increment will your model add, that is, how much revenue will your model bring to the company.